BradyHodge/projectBloodhound/README.md

 - Type `$PROFILE` into the terminal
 - Open the ps1 file shown in a text editor
-- Look the Bloodhound config section
+- Look for the Bloodhound config section
 - Edit the variables (they look like `$VariableName = NULL`)

 ## To Remove

 - Type `$PROFILE` into the terminal
 - Open the ps1 file shown in a text editor
-- Look the Bloodhound config section and delete everything in that section
+- Look for the Bloodhound config section and delete everything in that section
 - Delete the `BloodHound.ps1` file in the same folder as the powershell profile file that you just edited

 ## Manual Setup